DevoteamNL/opendora/README.md

-# Backstage DORA Plugin
+# OpenDORA (by Devoteam)

-This repo contains all the projects needed to start development on the backstage plugin for DORA metrics.
+This repo contains all the projects needed to start development on the OpenDORA backstage plugin for DORA metrics.

 ## Contents